UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Betting Trends

-- UConn has won 22 games against the spread this season, while failing to cover 10 times.
+- UConn has compiled a 22-10-0 record against the spread this season.

 - A total of 19 out of the Huskies' 32 games this season have hit the over.